 Pro tip – Earlier K1000’s with the Asahi stamp were made in Japan, later models made in China.
 Be sure to pickup an LR-44 battery when you purchase.

 The Canon AE-1 was Canon’s answer to the Pentax K1000 and what could be best described as the “5D” of its time.
-The AE-1 was a Canon film SLR for the masses and, like the Pentax K1000, it too can be operated without a battery, but if you want to use all the shutter speeds and auto exposure, you’ll need a battery.
+The AE-1 was a Canon film SLR for the masses it but it cannot be operated without a battery.

 Pro tip – There are many versions of the Canon AE-1.
 Just get a clean one and you’ll be fine.
 Pickup a 4 pack of LR44 batteries for the light meter to work.